 Who We Are

-For over forty years, All Aboard Washington (AAWA), previously known as the Washington Association of Rail Passengers (WashARP), has promoted better passenger and freight rail service in the Pacific Northwest.
-As a nonprofit advocacy organization of citizens, businesses, and other goal-oriented groups, we have a strong record of getting things done in Olympia.
+For over forty years, All Aboard Washington (AAWA) has promoted better passenger and freight rail service in the Pacific Northwest.
+We champion safe, reliable, frequent, competitive, and convenient passenger rail services that meet the needs of all Washingtonians.
 We are especially active supporters of intercity passenger rail service and intermodal connections to local transit.

 Share Our Efforts